-Second Line of Defence: Oversight functions - includes independent risk management processes which monitor, report and oversee the business lines risk taking activities, assessing risks critically rather than purely carrying out a surveillance function.
-The second line also includes a compliance function which is independent of business lines and has direct access to the Board Audit Committee.
-The second line of defence also promotes a sound culture of risk management and compliance by supporting and training managers and employees in different areas of the business; and
+Second Line of Defence: Oversight functions - includes independent risk management processes designed to monitor, report and oversee the business lines risk taking activities, assessing risks critically rather than purely carrying out a surveillance function.
+The second line also includes a compliance function which is independent of business lines and has direct access to the Board Audit Committee; and

 Third Line of Defence: Independent Assurance - consists of an independent internal audit assurance function which is not involved in developing, implementing or operating the risk management framework.
-Its independence is enhanced by the fact that it reports to the Board Audit Committee.
+Its independence is enhanced by the fact that it reports functionally to the Board Audit Committee and administratively to the Chief Executive Officer.